pocketgems/dynamodb/docs/dynamodb.md

 ```

 Repeated reads can be enabled during a transaction because transactions track
-all referenced items.
+all referenced rows.
 Call `enableModelCache` to turn it on.
 ```javascript
 await db.Transaction.run(async tx => {
   ...